Overview

 On the Request API permissions tab that appears, select Microsoft Graph.

-On the following page, select Application Permissions and type Mail.ReadWrite in the Select permissions search box.
-Ensure the Mail.ReadWrite permission is selected, as shown below.
+On the following page, select Application Permissions and type User.ReadBasic.All

-Go back to the search box and now type User.ReadBasic.All.
-Ensure this permission is also selected, then click Add Permissions at the bottom of the page.
+, check the box next to the permission and click Add Permissions at the bottom of the page.

 1.3.
 Create an Azure Key vault in Microsoft Azure